 The Huygen-Fresnel principal can explain refraction and reflection, as well as diffraction effects.
 When a light wave hits a denser medium, it slows down, and the wavelength shortens, as shown in Figure 10.
 The frequency doesn’t change, so the colors stay the same.

 Light waves, or any kind of wave, get diffracted when they interact with objects that are close in size to the wavelength of the light.
 In flow vis, we encounter diffraction of light in cameras as mentioned, but also when water waves go through holes in a breakwater, or hit an object of a size with the wavelength.

 Before we leave light-matter interactions, there is one more important phenomenon that can change what happens with any of the previous four types: dispersion.
 Dispersion is when the interaction varies with wavelength or frequency.
 For example, a prism will refract (bend) light at an angle dependent on the color, and therefore on the wavelength.
-Dispersion leads to chromatic aberration in lenses, but it can also produce beautiful effects when water is doing the dispersion, such as in a rainbow, or by a wedge of water acting as a prism, as in Figure 10.
+Dispersion leads to chromatic aberration in lenses, but it can also produce beautiful effects when water is doing the dispersion, such as in a rainbow, as in Figure 11.

 Minute paper: Which surface texture is better for a background, glossy or matte?